Home > Personal Injury > Car Accidents > Pensacola Rideshare Accident Lawyers

 Because Florida is a no-fault state, fault is not always relevant.
 If the accident did not result in serious injuries, victims can seek compensation for certain covered losses through their no-fault, or PIP, insurance.
 However, PIP does not cover the full extent of one’s damages after a car accident, especially when injuries are severe.

 To make matters worse, it can be extremely difficult to successfully bring a claim against the rideshare driver’s personal auto insurance provider.
 Most personal auto insurance policies do not cover commercial driving, and the claim will likely be denied.
-The next step would be bringing a claim against the rideshare company.
+The next step would be bringing a claim against the rideshare company, which can be a complex process.

 It is possible, though difficult, to sue Uber or Lyft after an accident caused by one of their drivers.
 Even if you can prove that you suffered “serious injuries” (as defined by the state) and that the Uber or Lyft driver was at fault, these companies purposefully make it hard for people to bring legal action against them.
 One of the ways they do this is by limiting their liability by classifying drivers as “independent contractors,” rather than employees.
 However, this does not mean that you are entirely out of luck.